 Pantheon

-After we settled in our hotel, we did a sight-seeing tour with some friends and found the Pantheon.
-Hidden behind the facades of this masterful building is the oldest and largest Dome or Coppola of the world
+Once we checked into our hotel, we joined some friends for a sightseeing excursion and discovered the Pantheon.
+Concealed behind the impressive facades of this architectural masterpiece is the world’s oldest and largest dome, or coppola.

 The Pantheon was built with ancient Cement, which was a Roman invention 2000+ years ago

-My favorite and most beautiful ancient building in Rome is the Pantheon, a place where European history is mirrored with no other.
-Standing in the middle, hearing my echo, I can feel the greatness of the architecture.
-Measured by its inside diameter, it has the largest dome in the world, and is generally valid as one of the best preserved buildings of Roman antiquity.
+My favorite and most stunning ancient structure in Rome is the Pantheon, a site where European history reflects like no other.
+Standing inside and hearing my echo, I can sense the magnificence of the architecture.
+With its interior diameter, it boasts the largest dome globally and is widely regarded as one of the best-preserved edifices from Roman antiquity.

-The Pantheon was was declared sacred, and now a Roman Catholic church.
-The official Italian name is Santa Maria ad Martyres (Latin Sancta Maria ad Martyres).
-This building in Rome is colloquially referred to as La Rotonda.
+The Pantheon was declared sacred and is now recognized as a Roman Catholic church.
+Its official Italian name is Santa Maria ad Martyres, which translates from Latin to Sancta Maria ad Martyres.
+In the local vernacular, this magnificent building in Rome is commonly referred to as La Rotonda.

-The building of the Pantheon begun under Emperor Trajan around 114 AD, and was completed under Emperor Hadrian between 125 AD and 128 AD, had for more than 1700 years
+The construction of the Pantheon began under Emperor Trajan around 114 AD and was completed during the reign of Emperor Hadrian between 125 AD and 128 AD.
+This remarkable structure has stood for more than 1,700 years, showcasing the enduring brilliance of Roman engineering and architecture.

 On May 13, about the year 609, the Pantheon was converted into a Christian church and dedicated to St. Mary and all Christian martyrs.
 Inside are religious celebrations, especially on high holidays.